madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 We tested this process with a single team, giving full visibility, control over holidays, scheduling iterations etc. to see how effectively it worked.
 This allowed us to make changes to the process, building confidence in it, before rolling it out across the company.

-Even on processes that have been rolled out company wide, [we still experiment](https://www.madetech.com/blog/one-week-of-remote-working-the-good-and-the-bad) and make changes.
+With processes that have been rolled out company wide, [we still experiment](https://www.madetech.com/blog/one-week-of-remote-working-the-good-and-the-bad) and make changes.
 We're never afraid to change processes if we think they can be better.

 Don't be against something until you've tried it!

 ## Management

-Even devolving this power to teams doesn't mean that management can't be there to assist and guide the teams.
+Devolving this power to teams doesn't mean that management can't be there to assist and guide teams.
 There is still a lot of valuable knowledge and insight that the teams can benefit from.

 With the teams directly communicating with clients, it's still important for them to know the long term roadmap of work.
 It's just nice to know so there are fewer surprises for developers day-to-day.